7 Characteristics of a Culture of Engagement

 3. Workers See Their Contribution

 One reason disengaged employees or “quiet quitters” are disconnected from their jobs is that they don’t feel their work matters.
-Engaged employees, on the other hand, are connected to the company’s mission and understand their role in it.
+Engaged employees, on the other hand, are connected to the company’s mission and understand their role in it, which is crucial for culture and engagement.

 Part of what makes LPAs so effective is that they help make this vital connection for operators.
 LPA questions should include asking the operator the reason behind performing a certain step, reinforcing the ‘why’ behind the procedure and the larger impact of their work.